psp515/MicroPico/README.md

 ### Roadmap

-Elements with added code examples and simple usage examples.
+Elements with examples.

+#### Pooling

+Polling periodicall checks if device needs attention.
+This can be done in a sequential manner or in a priority-based manner (if some devices are more important).

 Element  | Lib Code | Example | Schema | Tested
 :-: | :-: | :-: | :-: | :-: